KarlCF/aws-developer-associate-notes/Readme.md

   * Size (any volume type)
   * IOPS (only IO1)
   * After resizing an EBS volume, you need to repartition your driver on the EC2 instance
+* Only GP2 and IO1 can be used as boot volumes
+* On GP2, you get 3 IOPS per GB.
+The minimum of IOPS is 100 and the maximum is 16k.
+* On IO1, you can get a ratio of up to 50:1 IOPS:GB.
+The max for normal instances is 32K, on nitro instances it is 64k.

 * ### EBS Encryption